 ANNE O’CATHASAIGH PRIZE

 This prize was founded in 1921 by a bequest from Miss A.G.
 Woolson of Portland, U.S.A.
-It is awarded triennially by the Board on the recommendation of a committee for the best essay on either (a) an English author of Irish descent, or (b) the seats of learning in Ireland prior to 900 a.d.
+It is awarded triennially by the Board on the recommendation of a committee for the best essay on either (a) an English author of Irish descent, or (b) the seats of learning in Ireland prior to 900 A.D. or (b) the seats of learning in Ireland prior to 900 a.d.
 The committee consists of the Regius Professor of Greek and the Professors of Latin and English Literature.
 A candidate must be of Irish birth or have been domiciled in Ireland for at least ten years.
 The candidate must also be an undergraduate of the University or a graduate of not more than five years’ standing.
-The next award will be made in 2021 and essays must reach the Registrar before 1 October 2020.
+The next award will be made in 2022 and essays must reach the Registrar before 1 October 2022.
 Value, €1,905.

 COMPOSITION PRIZES IN MODERN LANGUAGES

 Composition prizes are awarded each year to Junior and Senior Freshman students in the School of English (2 prizes), the Departments of French (6), Germanic Studies (6), Hispanic Studies (4), Irish and Celtic Languages (4), Italian (4), and Russian and Slavonic Studies (4), following two-subject moderatorship, European studies, computer science and language and single honor courses.
 If sufficient merit is shown, two additional prizes may be awarded in English and in French.
 One prize for composition in English is awarded to Sophisters.
 Value, €40 each.
 Each prize may be divided between students of equal merit.

 COSTELLO PRIZE IN ENGLISH LITERATURE